- Your Government

 City of Inver Grove Heights-led Projects

-Northwest Area Parks - New Playground Designs!
+Northwest Area Parks - Two New Parks Coming Spring 2024!

 We asked.
 You answered!

-View the New Playground Designs & Provide Feedback: March 21-April 7
+View New Playground Designs

-Not able to attend in person?
 View the complete gallery of park playground designs:

 - NWA Park #1: Peltier Neighborhood